dpc10ster/RJafrocBook/docs/12-froc.md

 -   Each 24-hour day corresponds to two "trials" in the [@RN897] sense, or two cases -- one diseased and one non-diseased -- in the medical imaging context.
 -   The denominator for calculating LLF is the total number of AM days, and the denominator for calculating NLF is twice the total number of 24-hour days.
--   Most important, $\text{LLF}_{max} = 1$ and $\text{NLF}_{max} = 0$.
+-   Most important, $\text{LLF}_{\text{max}} = 1$ and $\text{NLF}_{\text{max}} = 0$.

 In fact, even when the sun is not directly visible due to heavy cloud cover, since the actual location of the sun can be deduced from the local time and GPS coordinates, the rational observer will still "mark" the correct location of the sun and not make any false sun localizations or "non-lesion localizations", NLs.
-Consequently, even in this example $\text{LLF}_{max} = 1$ and $\text{NLF}_{max} = 0$.
+Consequently, even in this example $\text{LLF}_{\text{max}} = 1$ and $\text{NLF}_{\text{max}} = 0$.

-The conclusion is that in a task where a target is known to be present in the field of view and its location is known, the observer will always reach $\text{LLF}_{max} = 1$ and $\text{NLF}_{max} = 0$.
+The conclusion is that in a task where a target is known to be present in the field of view and its location is known, the observer will always reach $\text{LLF}_{\text{max}} = 1$ and $\text{NLF}_{\text{max}} = 0$.
 Why are LLF and NLF subscripted *max*?
 By randomly not marking the position of the sun even though it is visible, for example, using a coin toss to decide whether or not to mark the sun, the observer can "walk down" the y-axis of the FROC plot, reaching $LLF = 0$ and $NLF = 0$.
 Alternatively, the observer uses a very large threshold for reporting the sun, and as this threshold is lowered the operating point "walks down" the curve.
 The reason for allowing the observer to "walk down" the vertical is simply to demonstrate that a continuous FROC curve from the origin to the highest point (0,1) can, in fact, be realized.

 Now consider a fictitious otherwise earth-like planet where the sun can be at random positions, rendering GPS coordinates and the local time useless.
 All one knows is that the sun is somewhere, in the upper or lower hemispheres subtended by the sky.
-If there are no clouds and consequently one can see the sun clearly during daytime, a reasonable observer would still correctly located the sun while not marking the sky with any incorrect sightings, so $\text{LLF}_{max} = 1$ and $\text{NLF}_{max} = 0$.
+If there are no clouds and consequently one can see the sun clearly during daytime, a reasonable observer would still correctly located the sun while not marking the sky with any incorrect sightings, so $\text{LLF}_{\text{max}} = 1$ and $\text{NLF}_{\text{max}} = 0$.
 This is because, in spite of the fact that the expected location is unknown, the high contrast sun is enough the trigger the peripheral vision system, so that even if the observer did not start out looking in the correct direction, peripheral vision will drag the observer's gaze to the correct location for foveal viewing.

 The implication of this is that fundamentally different mechanisms from that considered in conventional observer performance methodology, namely *search* and *lesion-classification*, are involved.
 Search describes the process of *finding* the lesion while *not finding* non-lesions.
 Once a possible sun location has been found, classification describes the process, of recognizing that it is indeed the sun and marking it.
 Recall that search involves two steps: finding the object of the search and acting on it.
 Search and lesion-classification performances describe the abilities of an observer to efficiently perform these steps.